Intrinsec/comission/README.md

 # CoMisSion - WhiteBox CMS analysis

-CoMisSion is a tool to quickly analyse a wordpress installation.
-The tool :
+CoMisSion is a tool to quickly analyse a CMS installation.
+The tool:
 - checks for the core version;
-- look for the last core version;
+- looks for the last core version;
-- look for vulnerabilities in core version used;
+- looks for vulnerabilities in core version used;
 - checks for plugins version;
-- look for vulnerabilities in plugins version used;
+- looks for vulnerabilities in plugins version used;

 A XLSX report can be generated.